5cfp/D3mBot/readme.md

-# D3mBot(Work In Progress)
+# D3mBot

 A discord bot for a discord server called (قروب الدعم)<br />
-all you need to run the bot is python installed and install discord.py using pip. create file called token.txt inside src directory and put the Discord token in it.
+all you need to run the bot is just python installed and install both discord.py and mcstatus using pip. create file called token.txt inside src directory and put the Discord token in it.